 Really!
 Can I really learn this game now as a freshman in high school?

-If you can swim and you like competitive team sports, you can learn to play water polo.
+If you are a strong swim and you like competitive team sports, you can learn to play water polo.

 I would like to learn more about the game.
 Are there any camps or clinics?

 Yes.
-There are several opportunities to learn the fundamental skills of the game before the start of the high school season in the fall.
-There will be the Spring Clinic for grade school aged girls and boys during the spring conducted by many high school players from the local teams.
+There are several opportunities to learn the fundamental skills of the game before the start of the high school season in the late summer.
+There will be the Spring Clinic for grade school aged girls and boys during late March and April conducted by many high school players from the local teams.
 There will also be some summer club programs in addition to the Villa Water Polo Open Pools.
 The local EPIC water polo club is another good way to learn the fundamentals.
 The Villa team members often attend a water polo camp during the summer.
-All the information specific to each of these water polo opportunities is posted on the Villa team web site now.
+All the information specific to each of these water polo opportunities will be posted on the Villa team web site when available.

 You can also join our mailing list and you will receive notifications by e-mail when this information is released by the organizers.